Program Goals

 Student Learning Outcomes

-- Ethical Self-Awareness: Students will reflect on their own core beliefs in relation to complex ethical issues.
+• Ethical Self-Awareness: Students will evaluate their own core beliefs and assumptions in relation to ethical issues in local, national, global, or online communities and the environment.

-- Perspectives of Others: Students will contextualize personal experiences with diverse cultures, communities, or perspectives and demonstrate the ability to act supportively.
+• Perspectives of Others: Students will evaluate experiences within diverse cultures, communities, and perspectives, and demonstrate the capacity for empathy.

 Understanding Responsibilities of Community Membership Rubric